LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK05D1-UnitTesting.md

 # Introduction

 - Answer questions about the midterm.
-- Answer questions about lab 4.
+- Answer questions about term project, proposal is due Sunday.
-- Describe where we're going: databases, unit testing with databases.
+- Describe where we're going: unit testing, databases, unit testing with databases.